hoveychen/gradio-i18n/README.md

 ## Basic Example

-If you want localized UI based on users' browser language, simply wrap your block definition with `gradio_i18n.Translate()`.
+If you want localized UI based on user's browser language, simply wrap your block definition with `gradio_i18n.Translate()`.
-* Wrap all your texts to localize with `gradio_i18n.gettext()`.
+* Wrap all your texts to localize with `gradio_i18n.gettext()`, refer to the example.
+* `Translate()` returns the user's language to pass to function inputs.
-* It supports a filepath or dict as the translation dict.
+* `Translate()` accepts a filepath or dict as the translation dict.
+* Optional argument `placeholder_langs` will fill key not translated as placeholder back to the disk file.

 ```python
 import gradio as gr